interlockledger/HiringTest/README.md

 ### Rules

 You should abide to the formatting/code conventions already in the sources (.editorconfig is used to help with that if you are using Visual Studio)
-If using Visual Studio, use the latest 2019 release, supporting the preview of C# 8.0 .NET Core must be version 2.2 (do not use previews for 3.x for now)
+If using Visual Studio, use the latest 2019 release, supporting C# 8.0.
+.NET Core must be version 2.2 (do not use 3.x for now)

 Follow the architecture of defining Data classes for the commands/responses based on AbstractData, and serialize their Payload wrapper as the message body in the Peer2Peer channel